 reSET Important Safety Information

-Warnings: reSET is intended for patients whose primary language is English and who have access to an Android/iOS tablet or smartphone. reSET is intended only for patients who own a smartphone and are familiar with use of smartphone apps (applications).
+Warnings: reSET is intended for patients whose primary language is English and whose reading level is at the 7th grade level or above and who have access to an Android/iOS tablet or smartphone. reSET is intended only for patients who own a smartphone and are familiar with use of smartphone apps (applications).

 Clinicians should not use reSET to communicate with their patients about emergency medical issues.
-Patients should be clearly instructed not to use reSET to communicate to their clinician any urgent or emergent information. reSET is not to be used for emergencies.
+Patients should be clearly instructed not to use reSET to communicate to their clinician any urgent or emergent information.
 In case of an emergency, patients should dial 911 or go to the nearest emergency room.

-reSET is not intended to be used as a stand-alone therapy for substance use disorder (SUD) and does not replace care by a licensed medical practitioner. reSET does not represent a substitution for a patient’s medication.
-Patients should continue to take their medications as directed by their physician or medical provider.
+reSET is not intended to be used as a stand- alone therapy for Substance Use Disorder (SUD). reSET does not represent a substitution for a patient’s medication.
+Patients should continue to take their medications as directed by their healthcare provider.

 Indications for Use

-reSET is intended to provide cognitive behavioral therapy, as an adjunct to a contingency management system, for patients 18 years of age and older who are currently enrolled in outpatient treatment under the supervision of a clinician. reSET is indicated as a 12-week (90 days) prescription-only treatment for patients with substance use disorder (SUD), who are not currently on opioid replacement therapy, who do not abuse alcohol solely, or who do not abuse opioids as their primary substance of abuse.
+reSET is intended to provide cognitive behavioral therapy, as an adjunct to a contingency management system, for patients 18 years of age and older, who are currently enrolled in outpatient treatment under the supervision of a clinician. reSET is indicated as a 12-week (90-day) prescription-only treatment for patients with Substance Use Disorder (SUD), who are not currently on opioid replacement therapy, who do not abuse alcohol solely, or who do not abuse opioids as their primary substance of abuse.